-To understand why a business needs a web application firewall, you first need to acknowledge that different types of cyberattacks occur at varying communication levels between two endpoints.
+To understand why a business needs a web application firewall, you must first acknowledge that different cyberattacks occur at varying communication levels between two endpoints.
 Using the Open Systems Interconnection (OSI) model, you can see that communication can be categorized into seven different layers:

 - Layer 1, Physical: The physical and electrical requirements to operate the system